quantaosun/pl4/README.md

 # pl4

+## A collection of notebooks for cloud docking, simulation and designing new medicinal analogues.

 a represents a two-dimensional compound without a specific three-dimensional structure, which has the specificity of the chemical structure. **a** represents a compound with a specific three-dimensional conformation and its coordinates.
 If the three-dimensional conformation changes, we will record the new structure as **a'**.
 If there are multiple The conformation is recorded as **[a]**.
 And we assume that the binding conformations of a and b in the target pocket can be superimposed.

 The process is: